Ambiq Micro Apollo Microcontrollers

-If you are simply trialling the performance of the Apollo microcontrollers using the available evaluation boards (EVB), the integrated J-Link Debugger works out-of-the-box with iSYSTEM's winIDEA Open IDE.
+If you are simply trialling the performance of the Apollo microcontrollers using the available evaluation boards (EVB), the integrated J-Link Debugger works out-of-the-box with iSYSTEM's winIDEA Community Edition.
 Simply connect the board to an available USB port and explore the power iSYSTEM's development software has to offer.

 Finally, you'll always have confidence in the code you have developed by utilizing testIDEA.
 Even though the Apollo devices do not feature a hardware trace interface, our "slow run" feature still makes it possible to capture program trace information to deliver code coverage on unit tests for your application code.

 |DWT (Data Watchpoint and Trace)||Hardware comparators for program counter

 |ITM (Instrumentation Trace Macrocell)||Supports printf style debugging, trace of

 |SWO (Serial Wire Output)||Single-pin output for ITM trace messages||✔||✔||✘||✔||✔|

 |TPIU (Trace Port Interface Unit)||Bridge between on-chip trace data and SWO interface.||✔||✔||✘||✔||✔|

 |SWD (Serial Wire Debug)||Two-wire CoreSight™ interface used for debugging